tinymce/tinymce-docs/_includes/configuration/formats.md

 ### Removing a format

-It is possible to remove formats via the `removeformat` option.
+Use the `removeformat` option to remove formats.

 **Type:** `Array`